White House issues coronavirus testing guidance that leaves states in charge

 Over the past week, the United States has been reporting an average of about 218,000 tests daily.
 That total is far lower than the nation’s potential testing capacity, reflecting shortages of testing kits and laboratory supplies.
 A slide presented during a White House briefing last week suggested that testing machines now present in state, private and commercial settings can process about 2.14 million tests per day.

-Trump’s latest guidance comes three days after the president signed legislation pumping $25 billion into testing and contact tracing infrastructure — a sum that was included in the $484 billion bill at the behest of congressional Democrats, who objected to GOP plans to pass legislation that only included funding for small businesses.
+Trump’s latest guidance comes three days after he signed legislation pumping $25 billion into testing and contact-tracing infrastructure — a sum that was included in the $484 billion bill at the behest of congressional Democrats, who objected to GOP plans to pass legislation that included only funding for small businesses.

 But even that sum is inadequate to meet the challenge, several prominent health and economic experts said — among them former senior advisers to Trump and his predecessors.

-In a letter sent to the top four congressional leaders, a bipartisan cadre of public health officials led by former Trump Food and Drug Administration Commissioner Scott Gottlieb and Andy Slavitt, a onetime senior health official for former president Barack Obama, warned that “current testing capacity and accuracy must be improved.”
+In a letter sent to the top four congressional leaders, a bipartisan cadre of public health officials led by former Trump Food and Drug Administration commissioner Scott Gottlieb and Andy Slavitt, a onetime senior health official to President Barack Obama, warned that “current testing capacity and accuracy must be improved.”

 The officials urged Congress to provide $46.5 billion in additional funding, with more than half of that earmarked for new payments to allow Americans to stay home from work and voluntarily self-isolate.
 And $12 billion is needed, they said, to hire 180,000 additional contact tracers across the country.